 Needle biopsy: If a tumor is on the periphery of the lung, it usually cannot be seen with bronchoscopy.
 Instead, a biopsy is taken through a needle inserted through the chest wall and into the tumor.

-Typically, a chest X-ray or CT scanning is used to
+- Typically, a chest X-ray or CT scanning is used to guide the needle.

 Thoracotomy: Sometimes a lung cancer tumor cannot be reached by bronchoscopy or needle procedures.

 - In these cases, the only way to obtain a biopsy is by performing an operation.

 - The chest is opened (thoracotomy), and as much of the tumor as possible is removed surgically.
 The removed tumor is then examined microscopically.

 - Unfortunately, this operation may not be successful in removing all tumor cells if the tumor is large or has spread to the lymph nodes outside of the lungs.